 Why Cerebral Palsy Representation Matters

-According to the Centers for Disease Control’s website, about 1 in 323 children have Cerebral Palsy (CP), making it the most common disability in childhood.
+According to U.S. Centers for Disease Control and Prevention, about 1 in 323 children have Cerebral Palsy (CP), making it the most common disability in childhood.
 In the United States, March is Cerebral Palsy Awareness Month.
 March 25 is National Cerebral Palsy Awareness Day.

 Cerebral Palsy Representation in 2020

-The 2017 Annual Disability Statistics Compendium says 12.8% of the U.S. population have a disability.
+The 2017 Disability Statistics Annual Report says 12.8% of the U.S. population have a disability.
 Representation matters more now than ever — especially if you have a disability that makes you feel unheard, unseen and undervalued.
 Cerebral palsy isn’t represented in the media as much as other disabilities.
 Furthermore, there is no federal funding.
 Consequently, this causes financial hardship to patients, caregivers and families.

 Where are Adults with CP Represented?